MicrosoftDocs/VBA-Docs/api/Word.TextInput.Default.md

 # TextInput.Default property (Word)

 Returns or sets the text that represents the default text box contents.
 Read/write  **String**.
+The string length is limited to 255 characters.

 ## Syntax